-The College will provide a consistent approach as per MSA Ltd guidelines across Australia to school fee setting, fee collection, fee concessions and fee debt recovery.
+The College will provide a consistent approach as per CEO Sale guidelines across the Diocese to school fee setting, fee collection, fee concessions and fee debt recovery.

 This policy acknowledges the need for the College to charge and collect fees and for families to meet their fee obligations with regard to their capacity to pay.